 It is in His own vulnerability and weakness where God comes to us and says, “I am with you.”

 This Christmas, maybe you’re not running from a tyrant, but maybe you’re seeking shelter for your own reasons:

 Maybe you’re watching a loved one battle a relentless illness.

 Maybe you’re drowning in debt.

 Maybe you’re fighting to save a dying marriage.

-Maybe you’re in mourning.
+Maybe you’re in a season of waiting.

 Maybe you’re fearful of the direction of our country.